 Billie Trout, a thirteen-year-old with fricasseed natural blonde hair, dazzling orthodontia and breath-taking natural uplift, became the Maumau’s stock in trade.
 The two hung out at the bus depot, where returning sailors were funneled back into civilian life.
 Sell a girl, save a tree, something like that.
 Paper was a fire hazard.
 It took two summers with Lucy and Cat, but he said a final farewell to his canvas newsboy’s bag and put Lucy’s old balloon-tired Schwinn out to stud.

-Mama Trout and Papa Trout watched their fingerlings grow wild and free while they cherished an upcountry woodlot of cannabis seedlings.
+Mama Trout and Papa Trout watched their fingerlings grow wild and free.
 Billie Trout was home schooled and could roll a workmanlike joint by age ten.
 She was likewise of an environmental inclination.
 The Trouts were of the counterculture yeomanry who practiced sustainable agriculture and traded that part of their harvest that they didn’t smoke for groceries and medical and dental services.
 Their kids had great teeth.

 Billie and Little Ronnie had met while combing the beach, picking up old tires, syringes, lobster traps and condoms.
 This was one of the coastal cleanups organized yearly by the Rotarians of nearby communities that others might become as they.
 Aware, that is.
 In practice, these were singles weekends.